VJ1224/flask-apps/rest-api/README.md

 # REST API

-API to access a database
+CRUD API to access a database

 ## Built With